sfrank/sb-gmp/README.md

  - sb-kernel::two-arg-*
  - sb-kernel::two-arg-/

-Most of the other SBCL bignum routines rely on these function for the heavy computational lifting.
+Most of the other SBCL bignum routines rely on these functions for the heavy computational lifting.

 However, SB-GMP also provides easy and transparent access to several